stacks-network/docs/src/pages/build-apps/references/gaia.md

 ![Gaiastorage](/images/gaia-storage.png)

 Gaia's approach to decentralization focuses on user control of data and its storage.
 Users can choose a Gaia hub provider.
 If a user can choose which Gaia hub provider to use, then that choice is all the decentralization required to enable user-controlled applications.
-Moreover, Gaia a uniform API to access for applications to access that data.
+Moreover, Gaia defines a uniform API for applications to access that data.

 The control of user data lies in the way that user data is accessed.
 When an application fetches a file `data.txt` for a given user `alice.id`, the lookup will follow these steps: